felix-devx/zen-wireframe-2.0/README.md

 - `wireframe.borders.squared` - Use squared borders
 - `wireframe.urlbar.position.top` - Position URL bar at the top (for multiple and collapsed toolbar only)
 - `wireframe.webview.border-radius` - Border radius for webview (e.g., 0px, 4px, 8px, 12px)
-- `wireframe.colorscheme` - Color scheme for the theme

-## Using the Theme

-The Wireframe theme automatically adapts to your system's preferred color scheme:

-- When your system is set to light mode, the theme will use the light color scheme
-- When your system is set to dark mode, the theme will use the dark color scheme

-To switch between light and dark themes, change your system's preferred color scheme:

-### Windows:
-1. Open Settings
-2. Go to Personalization > Colors
-3. Under "Choose your color", select "Light" or "Dark"

-### macOS:
-1. Open System Preferences
-2. Go to General
-3. Under "Appearance", select "Light" or "Dark"

-### Linux:
-The method varies by distribution and desktop environment, but generally:
-1. Open System Settings
-2. Look for Appearance or Theme settings
-3. Select light or dark theme

-After changing your system's preferred color scheme, restart Zen Browser for the changes to take effect.

 ## Contributing